asaddevil123/Replete/README.md

 ### spec.which_node (or `--which_node`)
 The path to the Node.js binary (`node`).
 If `node` is in the `PATH` (see `spec.node_env`), this can just be `"node"`.

-If omitted, and Replete is being run in Deno, the Node.js REPL will not be available.
+If omitted, and Replete is being run in Deno or Bun, the Node.js REPL will not be available.

 ### spec.node_args
 An array of command line arguments provided to the `node` process that runs the Node.js REPL, for example `["--inspect=7227"]`.
 Run `node --help` for a list of available arguments.